Job Description: Oil and Gas Attorney Jobs

 An energy attorney handles every aspect of the energy industry, including upstream and downstream oil and gas, terminal procession agreements, pipeline transportation agreements, power purchasing, and related concession agreements.

-Things like energy trading arrangements and other energy-related contracts are also things this job entails.
-This attorney works on subjects including renewables, biofuels, and nuclear generation work.
+This job also entails energy trading arrangements and other energy-related contracts.
+The attorney works on subjects such as renewables, biofuels, and nuclear generation.

 An energy attorney may also deal with litigation matters involving FERC administrative work with some compliance, investigations, and appellate proceedings.
 Clients are often in the mining and sale of natural resources.